 Coastal Connections at LSU – Infographic Challenge

-Louisiana Sea Grant will host an Infographic Challenge Coastal Connections competition at Louisiana State University on Friday, October 29, 2021 at 11:30 a.m. in Dalton J. Woods Auditorium in the Energy, Coast & Environment Building.
-The competition is open to all graduate students conducting coastal research.
+Louisiana Sea Grant will host a Coastal Connections Infographic Challenge at Louisiana State University on Friday, September 30, 2022 at 11:30 a.m. in Dalton J. Woods Auditorium in the Energy, Coast & Environment Building.
+The competition is open to all graduate students at LSU conducting coastal research.

 In this competition students will use a mixture of visual imagery and text to effectively communicate their research findings.
-An infographic is a tool that combines imagery, text, and statistical figures to easily convey a subject.
+An infographic is a tool that combines imagery, text and statistical figures to easily convey a subject.
 They help communicate information quickly and clearly.
-This Coastal Connections competition will focus on the ability of students to consolidate their ideas, crystalize their research discoveries and share them using the power of visual media.
+This Coastal Connections competition focuses on the ability of students to consolidate their ideas, crystalize their research discoveries and share them using the power of visual media.

 (Note: event attendance is not required for award consideration)